Down (Into the Dark): Plot

 In a high-rise office building on the evening before Valentine's Day, Guy (Matt Lauria) and Jennifer (Natalie Martinez) have been separately working late.
 Apparently the last people to leave, they enter the same elevator on different floors and make small talk.
 On the way down, the elevator abruptly stops, seemingly due to the thunderstorm outside.
-With no cell phone signal, they worry they'll be stuck in the elevator together until Tuesday morning, as Monday is President's Day.
+Without cell phone signal, they worry they'll be stuck in the elevator together until Tuesday morning, as Monday is the President's Day.

 At first, the two hit it off.
 Guy shares his water and a bottle of wine (a gift he claims is for a client) while Jennifer shares some Hershey's Kisses she grabbed before leaving her office.
 Killing time, they sketch pictures of each other.
 As the hours pass, they decide to play a game where Jennifer suggests they should share their dirtiest intimate encounters.
 Guy claims he doesn't have any great sex stories so Jennifer convinces him to make one up.
 Using her cell phone, she records him as he relays his tale.
 As Guy continues, his expression becomes dark and he abruptly ends the story, insisting he was becoming aroused.
 He then asks Jennifer if he can kiss her, and she consents, leading the two to have sex in the elevator.

 Afterwards, Guy, believing that they shared a special connection, tells Jennifer he could fall in love with her.
 Jennifer, on the other hand tells Guy that their encounter was merely casual and that she still has feelings for an ex.
 Frustrated by what he sees as rejection, Guy admits that his story is a lie.
-His name isn't Guy and he's not an office worker.
-Instead, he works as one of the building's security guards and has essentially been stalking her.
+His name isn't Guy and he's not an office worker nor an accountant.
+Instead, he works as one of the building's security guards and has secretly been stalking her.
 Furthermore, he stopped the elevator with his key when she wasn't looking.
 He then produces the elevator key and restarts the elevator.

-Jennifer is furious; angrily telling him he'll rot in jail, provoking "Guy" to stop the elevator again.
-They get into a physical altercation, wherein the key is accidentally broken; truly trapping them inside.
+Discovering this, Jennifer is furious; angrily telling him he'll rot in jail, provoking "Guy" to stop the elevator again.
+They get into a physical altercation, which Led Jennifer to accidentally break the key which truly trapping them inside.